Wondering how to prepare for the MCAT? You’re in the right place. Read on to learn more about how to start studying for your MCAT!

 On practice problems, study materials, and tests, ensure you review each correct and incorrect answer.
 This is helpful for your long-term study goals.
 Once you’ve identified your weaknesses, you can put more time into those areas.
 Your study schedule can be altered to meet this goal.

 In terms of building stamina, you must prioritize not only your mental health but also your physical health.
 Ensure you’re well rested, hydrated, and taking regular breaks.
-Overall, the state of your body will have a direct impact on your mind.
+Overall, the state of your body directly impacts your mind.
 Take care of both.

 Knowing how to study for the MCAT includes avoiding and overcoming potential challenges.
-Here are some situations you may face and expert MCAT tips on how to overcome them like a pro.
+Here are some situations you may face and expert MCAT tips on overcoming them like a pro.

 Pre-med students often mistake the MCAT for only a mental test.
 However, it's also a physical and emotional test.
 You’ll have to identify your emotions and how to use them to your advantage.
 For example, some students may be fearful of taking the MCAT.
 Here are some ways to overcome runaway emotions on test day: